kirillkovalenko/nssm/README.txt

 Thanks to Nabil Redmann for suggesting redirecting hooks' output.
 Thanks to Bader Aldurai for suggesting the process tree.
 Thanks to Christian Long for suggesting virtual accounts.
+Thanks to Marcin Lewandowski for spotting a bug appending to large files.

 Licence
 -------